chankeypathak/anglerfish/README.md

 **Description:** Convert a folder with HTML5/CSS3 to eBook ePub.
 JavaScript does not Work on ePub.

+**Arguments:**
-**Arguments:** `files` a tuple with the list of HTML/CSS files to add to the eBook.
+- `files` a tuple with the list of HTML/CSS files to add to the eBook.
-`fyle` an output file path string, defaults to an uuid4 hexadecimal if not provided.
+- `fyle` an output file path string, defaults to an uuid4 hexadecimal if not provided.

-**Keyword Arguments:** `meta` contains a dict with `title` is the eBook Title (Fallbacks to Filename if not provided).
+**Keyword Arguments:** `meta` contains a dict with:
+- `title` is the eBook Title (Fallbacks to Filename if not provided).
-`author`  is the eBook Author (Fallbacks to Username if not provided).
+- `author`  is the eBook Author (Fallbacks to Username if not provided).
-`lang` is the eBook Language (Fallbacks to English if not provided).
+- `lang` is the eBook Language (Fallbacks to English if not provided).
-`des` is a friendly eBook Description (Fallbacks to Filename if not provided).
+- `des` is a friendly eBook Description (Fallbacks to Filename if not provided).
-`copi` eBook CopyRights (Fallbacks to Creative Commons 'CC-BY-NC-SA v.4.0' if not provided).
+- `copi` eBook CopyRights (Fallbacks to Creative Commons 'CC-BY-NC-SA v.4.0' if not provided).
-`pub` the eBook Publisher (Fallbacks to 'Python' if not provided).
+- `pub` the eBook Publisher (Fallbacks to 'Python' if not provided).
-`date` Date and Time ISO format of eBook creation (Fallbacks to Current Date and Time if not provided).
+- `date` Date and Time ISO format of eBook creation (Fallbacks to Current Date and Time if not provided).

 **Returns:** a string with the file path of the new eBook file.